FAQs

 Alarm Responses (4)

-A member of the Monitoring Team will notify your nominated contacts immediately.
-Once we’ve contacted you we can assist you with contacting the police if you want them to attend.
-Most Australian police services require an owner or representative of the business to personally make this request and expect you to be present when they attend.
-We’re unable to directly make that request for you.
+The Monitoring Team will call your nominated contacts once the break-in has been confirmed.
+Once we’ve contacted you, we can contact the police if you want them to attend.
+Most Australian police services require the business owner or a representative of the business to personally make this request and expect you to be present when they attend.
+We’re unable to make that request for you directly.

 If you’re on-site and anticipate working past your closing time, please ring 1300 884 543 with your password and be ready to advise your estimated departure time.
 We’ll update your arming schedule so our system makes sure that you arm by that time.